 When it comes to meal periods, the Washington law is very clear.

 Employees who work more than five consecutive hours in a workday are entitled to a 30-minute meal period.
-This break should ideally start between the second and fifth hour of the shift.
+This break must begin no earlier than the second hour and no later than the fifth hour of the shift.

 This break must be uninterrupted to be considered an unpaid meal period.
 If, because of the nature of the work, an employee must remain on duty, on-call, or is called back to work during their meal period, this time must be compensated.